Washington Legislature’s Democrats announce tentative deal on new state budget

 Budget writers anticipated releasing the budget on Saturday, according to the statement.

-Democratic lawmakers, who have comfortable majorities this year in the state House and Senate, have been working to complete a final budget to finish by Sunday, the last scheduled day of the legislative session.
+Democratic lawmakers, who have comfortable majorities this year in the state House and Senate, have been working to complete a final budget by Sunday, the last scheduled day of the legislative session.

 They have faced hard decisions about how much money to raise through taxes — or what spending they should skip.